Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # How It Works

 ### OTU PICKING
 The first step is OTU picking.
-This is done to limit the number of time consuming blasts that need to be done and for prepping the sequences for qiime.
+This is done to limit the number of time consuming blasts that need to be done, and for prepping the sequences for qiime.

 The default is to use uclust via the otu_picking.py script, which provides the correctly formatted otu_seqs.txt file.

-Next the program will choose a seed sequence from the resulting OTU text file, this seed will be used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster) and is the only sequence that is blasted for that cluster.
+Next the program will choose a seed sequence from the resulting OTU text file info, this seed will be used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster) and is the only sequence that is blasted for that cluster.
 This often cuts the number of blasts down drastically.
 The original sequences can then be taxified based on the OTU seeds blast result.
 I can add an option to ignore otu picking if requested.